Are Portable Air Conditioners a Lot of Hot Air?

 Consumer Reports' tests find that these heavy units are iffy at cooling—and hardly portable

 Think of portable air conditioners as the cooling choice of last resort.
 They’re better than a fan but far less effective than a window AC.

 That’s what Consumer Reports’ experts consistently see in our tests of portable air conditioners.
 Despite the manufacturer claims, these units barely get a room below sweltering, let alone the 78° F that’s considered the upper threshold of indoor comfort.

 Portable air conditioners are intended for homes in which window configurations or building regulations prevent the installation of window units.

 “A portable air conditioner is an alternative—but not an ideal one,” says Chris Regan, who oversees Consumer Reports’ air conditioner tests.
 Portable units are typically bigger, noisier, and more expensive than window units, and they use more energy.
 In fact, retailers report that many portable air conditioners are returned each season by dissatisfied customers.

 How Portable Air Conditioners Work

 Unlike a window air conditioner, all the mechanical parts of a portable air conditioner are sitting inside the room you’re trying to cool.
-This contributes to the noise.
+This contributes to the noise they can make.

 It’s also a reason for less-than-capable cooling.
 While a window AC uses outside air to cool the coils on the outdoor part of the unit, a portable AC uses conditioned air from the room it’s sitting in to cool the mechanicals.
 That creates negative pressure that causes warm, unconditioned air from nearby rooms or the outdoors to flow into the room you’re trying to keep cool.